chuckfairy/VanillaQR.js/README.md

 # VanillaQR javascript QR code generator

 A small javascript file for creating qr codes on the fly using the HTML5 Canvas element.
-Only 30kb and 10kb compressed.
+Only 33kb and 11kb compressed.
+By default VanillaQR.js will output a canvas element as it's domElement.
+If the canvas element and 2d context is not supported, it will create a table instead.
+Tables will not be able to output images so be sure to check that the image element exists.

 ## How to use